 Five-Year Time of Travel Distance.
 The distance that ground water will travel in five years.
 This distance is a function of aquifer permeability and water table slope.

+Fishery, Public.
+A place where fish are reared primarily for the purpose of transplanting to another fishery.

 Flood or Flooding.
 Means a general and temporary condition of partial or complete inundation of normally dry land areas from:

 1. The overflow of inland or tidal waters and/or